Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 The diagram below shows the outcome of ECS deployment using Terraform.

 It shows how an ECS cluster is set up on EC2 instances spread across multiple availability zones within a VPC.
-It also includes several details like Application Load Balancers (ALB), auto-scaling group (ASG), ECS Capacity provider, ECS service, etc.
+It also includes several details, such as Application Load Balancers (ALB), auto-scaling groups (ASG), ECS Capacity Providers, ECS services, etc.

-Note that there are other aspects not represented in the diagram, like ECR, Route tables, task definition, etc., which we will also cover.
+Note that the diagram does not include other aspects, such as ECR, Route tables, task definitions, etc., which we will also cover.

 terraform aws ecs

 We will break this infrastructure down into three parts.
-The list below provides an overview at a high level of all the steps we will be taking to achieve our goal of hosting ECS clusters on EC2 instances.
+The list below provides a high-level overview of all the steps we will take to achieve our goal of hosting ECS clusters on EC2 instances.
 As we proceed, we will also write the corresponding Terraform configuration.

 1. VPC setup – In this part, we will explain and implement the basic VPC and networking setup required.
 We will implement subnets, security groups, and route tables, to access the hosted service from the internet as well as to SSH into our EC2 instances.